The Ultimate Guide to Tax Savings for Education

 - New under the TCJA, qualified expenses now include tuition for grades K-12.
 Caution: not all states allow qualified distributions for K-12.
 Check your state’s rules.

 Earnings from 529 plans are not subject to federal tax and generally not subject to state tax when used for qualified education expenses such as tuition, fees, books, as well as room and board.
 The contributions made to the 529 plan, however, are not tax deductible on your federal return.

 Coverdell Education Savings Accounts

-A Coverdell Education Savings Account (Coverdell ESA) is a trust or custodial account created solely to pay for qualified education expenses for a designated beneficiary under 18 years old.
+A Coverdell Education Savings Account (Coverdell ESA) is a trust or custodial account created solely to pay for qualified education expenses for a designated beneficiary.
+When the account is established, the beneficiary must be under 18 years old or a special needs beneficiary.
 This type of account is attractive for many because distributions for qualified expenses are tax-free.
 Non-qualified distributions are partly taxable and subject to penalty.

 Coverdell ESAs cover the cost of qualified higher education and qualifying elementary and secondary education institutions as well.
-Qualified expenses are basically the same as qualified 529 plan expenses.
+Qualified expenses are similar to the qualified 529 plan expenses.

-While the benefits of these plans are similar to 529 plans, there are some differences:
+While the benefits of Coverdell ESAs are similar to 529 plans, there are some differences: